-Object Statement'The swan vase', earthenware, painted by John Holloway, modelling attributed to Albert-Ernest Carrier-Belleuse, made by Wedgwood and Sons, Etruria, Staffordshire, England, 1875, shown at Sydney and Melbourne international exhibitions, Australia, 1879 and 1880
+Object Statement Vase, 'The Swan Vase', porcelain, painted by John Holloway, modelling attributed to Albert-Ernest Carrier-Belleuse, made by Wedgwood and Sons, Etruria, Staffordshire, England, 1875, shown at the Sydney and Melbourne International Exhibitions, Sydney, New South Wales / Melbourne, Victoria / Australia, 1879 / 1880

 Physical DescriptionA massive three-handled white porcelain vase modelled in lead-and tin-glazed earthenware with moulded sculptural components and hand painted decoration.